prysmaticlabs/documentation/website/docs/install/install-with-script.md

   </TabItem>
 </Tabs>

-Your beacon node will now begin syncing [todo: explain what happens].
+Your beacon node will now begin syncing [<a href='#footnote-7'>11</a>].
 This usually takes a couple days, but it can take longer depending on your network and hardware specs.

 :::tip